Gong Peng: Education and joining the Chinese Communist Party

 Gong Zhenzhou provided his daughters a good education in spite of the family's lack of money.
 After graduating from St. Mary's Hall, Shanghai, Gong Peng and Gong Pusheng both studied at Yenching University, a leading Christian university.

-The two sisters were active in the anti-Japanese December 9th Movement of 1935, which centered at Yenching.
+The two sisters were active in the anti-Japanese December 9th Movement of 1935, which centered on Yenching.
 At that time neither of them were Communists, and came from Christian households and worked in the YWCA.
 To break the news blockade on student agitation imposed by the Nationalist Government, Gong Pusheng, in her capacity as vice-president of the Yenching University Students Union, and Gong Peng, also a student leader, held a press conference on campus informing foreign journalists about the movement.
 Among those present was American journalist Edgar Snow.
 Snow and his wife, Nym Wales, encouraged and supported the students, who often met at their house, and became especially close to the Gong sisters.
 When Snow returned from his secret visit to Mao Zedong's headquarters in Shaanxi, a friend shared the manuscript of his Red Star Over China with Gong, and she saw Mao for the first time in the short films Snow shot.

 In 1936 Gong joined the Chinese Communist Party, then in 1937 graduated with a degree in history.
 After the Marco Polo Bridge Incident, as war broke out, Gong moved to Shanghai, where she taught at St. Maria's school from November 1937 to March 1938.